drvinceknight/unpeudemath/_posts/2015-02-07-playing_against_a_mixed_strategy_in_class.md

 I wrote a sage interact that allows for a quick visualisation of a random sample from a mixed strategy.
 You can find the code for that [at the blog post I wrote last year](http://drvinceknight.blogspot.co.uk/2014/02/best-responses-to-mixed-strategies-in.html).
-You can also find a python script with all the data [here](https://gist.github.com/d9af5f1bc6b24b9033d2).
+You can also find a python script with all the data from this year [here](https://gist.github.com/d9af5f1bc6b24b9033d2).

 I handed out sheets of papers on which students would input their preferred strategies ('H' or 'T') whilst I sampled randomly from 3 different mixed strategies: